Support for Families Bereaved by Crime service

-Being a family member, spouse, or friend of a murder victim can be traumatic.
+Being a family member, spouse, or friend of a murder victim is traumatic.
 You are likely to be experiencing a range of emotional reactions and physical symptoms, worried about the future and how you will cope emotionally and/or financially, and you may not be sure who to turn to.
 You may have practical questions in the first days or weeks following on from the murder.
 You may need support before and during a court case or access to specialist trauma or counselling services.
 Victim Support Scotland is here to help you.

 Victim Support Scotland’s team members support families and next of kin with immediate practical tasks including access to financial assistance, contacting organisations and arranging a funeral.
 We provide timely, consistent information when you need it.
 We will listen to you when you need to talk, and provide links to specialist services such as counselling or trauma therapy.

 Our support will help you navigate the legal justice system, so you know what to expect and ensure you are aware of your rights.
 We will support you in court and, where needed, will arrange a familiarisation visit to see the court ahead of the trial.

 We offer face-to-face meetings in a location which is convenient for you and will travel Scotland-wide to provide support.